MSZAPLON/Scraping/README.md

 # Scraping
 generic webscraping repo with github actions

-the example is checking the aave application to monitor if Metis can be provided as collateral and tracking the borrowed and supplied amounts in a csv file. if metis can be provided as collateral sends a telegram message to a private channel
+the example is checking the aave application to monitor if Metis can be provided as collateral and tracking the borrowed and supplied amounts in a csv file. if metis can be provided as collateral sends a telegram message to a private channel.
+It also updates the data/plot.png chart including the price, supply/borrow amount and apys.

 Components to reuse: